will-break-it/wallet-architecture/docs/CIP/CIP-XXXX/messages/client/subscribe.md

 - Group blockchain specific properties under one property named after the blockchain (see `cardano` field)
 - Keep chain specific authentication fields under `credentials` property
 - Keep chain specific configuration fields under `extensions` property
+- Keep chain specific starting point fields in `points` array.
+If not supporting multiple points, use a `point` object.
 - Define a JSON Schema in the documentation